BrunoDouglas/Social-Networking-Test-Project/README.md

 ## Social Networking Test Project

-This showcase project was developed to be a "Social Networking"-like  application using a thick client to implement the MEAN application conecpts.
+This showcase project was developed to be a "Social Networking"-like  application using a thick-client and MEAN application concepts.

 ### Technologies